 Hydrogen Separation: After the gas cleanup stage, the hydrogen-rich gas mixture is further processed to separate hydrogen from the other gases.
 Various separation methods can be employed, including pressure swing adsorption (PSA), membrane separation, or cryogenic distillation.
 One pathway for the separation of H2 from the syngas is found in membrane technologies.
 Advances in H2 membrane separation are critical to the development of advanced energy systems based on coal/biomass processing with CO2 capture.
 The membrane-based separation of H2 from biomass-derived syngas using an improved palladium (Pd)-based membrane technology (De Risi et al., 2023; Eicke et al., 2022; Jolaoso et al., 2022).

 Renewable energy sources like biomass generation is indigenous and can help to a large extent in reducing the dependency on fossil fuels.
 It also provides national energy security when depleting global reserves of fossil fuels threatens sustainability of Indian Economy.
 Hydrogen production costs from natural gas, coal gasification and electrolysis are very sensitive to the cost of the primary feedstock and the economy of scale.
 On the basis of these considerations, it seems reasonable tom say that hydrogen may become competitive as an energy carrier if the current best-practice production costs are reduced by a factor of three by utilizing biomass as feedstock.
 In terms of greenhouses gases, therefore, coal when converted to electricity typically produces around 830g CO2/kWh of electricity generated, oil 600 g CO2/kWh and natural gas 400g CO2/kWh.
-But for biomass the carbon is recycled through the next crop, so the emissions are not an issue and the CO2/ kWh is in effect zero.
+But for biomass the carbon is recycled through the next crop, so the emissions are not an issue, and the CO2/ kWh is in effect zero.
 Presently, worldwide research and energy policy is focusing towards the hydrogen economy.
 Hydrogen is considered as a forecast to become major source of energy in the future.
 Hydrogen production is likely to play an important role during the development of economy.

 Conclusion

 Green hydrogen as a key enabler of a low-carbon, sustainable energy future.
-Technological advancements, particularly in electrolyzer efficiency and cost reduction are paving the way for broader adoption across sectors such as transportation, industry, and energy storage.
+Technological advancements, particularly in electrolyser efficiency and cost reduction are paving the way for broader adoption across sectors such as transportation, industry, and energy storage.
 Despite notable challenges, such as high initial capital costs, the need for high-temperature materials, and region-specific limitations, promising solutions are emerging, including thermochemical water-splitting cycles, biomass-based systems, and hybrid solar technologies.
 The global map of projected hydrogen demand by 2030 underscores the urgency for coordinated international strategies, robust investment, and supportive policies to drive the hydrogen economy forward.
 With continued innovation, integration of renewable resources, and cross-sector collaboration, green hydrogen can become a central pillar in achieving global decarbonization and energy security goals.

 References: